Consultation

 The proposed marine surveys are not expected to have any significant impacts for the fishing industry.

-Our Fisheries Liaison Officers are working with the fishing community and maritime interest stakeholders at the pre-survey stage, well in advance of the surveys commencing, to ensure that fishing can continue during the survey works.
-Our FLOs can be contacted at (021) 2031005 or info@fishery-liaisons.com.
+Our Fisheries Liaison Officers have worked closely with the fishing community and maritime interest stakeholders in advance of the surveys commencing, to ensure that fishing can continue during the survey works.